This article is a simple, concise, and easy to follow blueprint on How to Build a Successful Etsy Business. (updated August 2018)

 Your sales (sales funnel) were generated by having yummy lemonade and friendly customer service.

 In this scenario, your traffic and sales funnel have no direct relationship.

 Let’s use Google Pay per Click ads, as another example.

-Sales Funnel – once they get to your webpage, you need to convince them to buy. i.e. with beautiful pictures, attractive pricing, awesome copywriting, etc.
+Sales Funnel – once they get to your webpage, you need to convince them to buy. i.e.,with beautiful pictures, attractive pricing, enticing copy write, etc.

 So with PPC advertising, Traffic and Sales Funnel have a limited relationship, mostly independent of each other.